hjusassac/battleship_hju/README.md

 ### This is my first gui game.
 Web Link : https://guttural-crocus-alto.glitch.me/index_Battleship.html
 ---
-- All images have source urls.
+- All images have source urls in title attribute.